THE USA’S HISPANIC HERITAGE

 4. Historia de la conquista de México, América Septentrional o Nueva España by Antonio de Soliz y Rivadeneira

-In his correspondance to the young men in his family, he said,
+In writing to some of the young men in his family, he said,

 “Spanish.
 Bestow great attention on this, and endeavor to acquire an accurate knowledge of it.
 Our future connections with Spain and Spanish America will render that language a valuable acquisition.
 The antient history of a great part of America too is written in that language.”